Canada–United States relations: Late 19th century

-After 1874 relations between Canada and the United States were largely amicable.
+After 1874, relations between Canada and the United States were largely amicable.
 Disputes over ocean boundaries on Georges Bank and fishing, whaling, and sealing rights in the Pacific were settled by international arbitration, setting an important international precedent.
-Longstanding minor boundary disputes regarding Alaska were made critical by the Klondike Gold Rush in the Yukon portion of Canada most easily reached through Alaska.
-In the Atlantic ocean, the question of fishing rights led to long discussions among Canada, the United States, and Newfoundland.
+Longstanding minor boundary disputes regarding Alaska were made critical by the Klondike Gold Rush in the Yukon portion of Canada, most easily reached through Alaska.
+In the Atlantic Ocean, the question of fishing rights led to long discussions among Canada, the United States, and Newfoundland.

 Both sides raised tariffs on products imported from the other.
 Canada reversed earlier free trade policies, introducing protective tariffs under its National Policy starting in 1879 to promote industrialization.
 Hopes for renewed reciprocity agreements to lower the tariff faded away.
-In the McKinley Tariff of 1890 the U.S. imposed higher duties on imports from Canada, which led to a backlash and the rejection of half-hearted proposals for a political union by which the U.S. would annex Canada.
-The U.S. economy was growing much faster that the UK economy, and the results were a shift toward more Canadian trade with the U.S. and less with Britain.
+In the McKinley Tariff of 1890, the U.S. imposed higher duties on imports from Canada, which led to a backlash and the rejection of half-hearted proposals for a political union by which the U.S. would annex Canada.
+The U.S. economy was growing much faster than the UK economy, and the results were a shift toward more Canadian trade with the U.S. and less with Britain.
 In 1880, the U.S. supplied 40% of Canada's imports; by 1900, this had risen to 60%.
 The U.S. also became a major market for Canadian exports, especially raw materials.
 By 1900, the U.S. absorbed 45% of Canada's exports, up from 32% in 1870.
-Increased trade was facilitated by expanding rail links, and the complementary nature of the two economies: U.S. manufactured goods flowed north, while Canadian raw materials and foodstuffs moved south.
+Increased trade was facilitated by expanding rail links and the complementary nature of the two economies: U.S. manufactured goods flowed north, while Canadian raw materials and foodstuffs moved south.

 Early 20th century

 Alaska boundary

 Border claims made during the Alaska boundary dispute.
 The border dispute was settled by arbitration in 1903, with the modern boundary marked by a yellow line.

 A short-lived controversy was the Alaska boundary dispute, settled in favor of the United States in 1903.
 The issue was unimportant until the Klondike Gold Rush brought tens of thousands of men to Canada's Yukon, and they had to arrive through American ports.
 Canada needed its port and claimed that it had a legal right to a port near the present American town of Haines, Alaska.
 It would provide an all-Canadian route to the rich goldfields.
 The dispute was settled by arbitration, and the British delegate voted with the Americans—to the astonishment and disgust of Canadians who suddenly realized that Britain considered its relations with the United States paramount compared to those with Canada.
 The arbitration validated the status quo, but made Canada angry at London.

 1907 saw a minor controversy over USS Nashville sailing into the Great Lakes via Canada without Canadian permission.
-To head off future embarrassments, in 1909 the two sides signed the International Boundary Waters Treaty, and the International Joint Commission was established to manage the Great Lakes and keep them disarmed.
+To head off future embarrassments, in 1909, the two sides signed the International Boundary Waters Treaty, and the International Joint Commission was established to manage the Great Lakes and keep them disarmed.
 It was amended in World War II to allow the building and training of warships.